 Ans:

-Engine oil lubricates moving parts within the engine, such as pistons, bearings, and camshafts, reducing friction and wear.
-It also helps to cool the engine by absorbing and transferring heat away from critical components.
-Additionally, engine oil cleanses the engine by trapping and suspending contaminants, preventing them from causing damage.
+Engine oil lubricates moving parts like pistons, bearings, and camshafts, reducing friction and wear.
+It also aids in cooling by transferring heat away from critical components.
+Additionally, it cleanses the engine by trapping contaminants and preventing damage.
+Regular oil changes ensure optimal performance and engine longevity.
+The correct oil viscosity improves engine efficiency and fuel economy.
+Proper oil maintenance also helps prevent costly repairs and prolongs engine life.

 19. Explain the function of the exhaust system in an IC engine.